whiteout-io/mail/README.md

 These are some of the libraries we use.
 For a complete list please take a look at the code.

-* [OpenPGP.js](https://github.com/openpgpjs/openpgpjs): An implementation of OpenPGP in Javascript.
+* [OpenPGP.js](http://openpgpjs.org): An implementation of OpenPGP in Javascript
-* [Forge](https://github.com/digitalbazaar/forge): A native implementation of TLS in Javascript
 * [Inbox](https://github.com/andris9/inbox): Simple IMAP client for node.js
 * [Nodemailer](http://www.nodemailer.com): SMTP client for node.js
+* [Forge](https://github.com/digitalbazaar/forge): An implementation of TLS in Javascript
 * [node-shims](https://github.com/whiteout-io/node-shims): A basic set shims of commonly used node API for use in the browser